Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Results

 \subsection{Carbide precipitation microstructure}

 The small strengthening increments shown in Figure \ref{fig:novalloy-different-v} can be attributed to the increase in volume fraction of VC within the microstructure.
 From the TEM-Bright Field (BF) micrographs in Figure \ref{fig:as-annealed carbides}, small nanometre-sized carbides can be seen in both ferrite and austenite grains and also along grain boundaries.
-TEM-EDS revealed them to be V-rich in composition.
+TEM-EDS revealed them to be V-rich in composition, approximately V\textsubscript{4}C\textsubscript{5} but having the cubic structure of VC (Figure \ref{fig:as-annealed carbides}c-d).
 To determine the strengthening contribution of these carbides, the Ashby-Orowan equation after Gladman \cite{Gladman1999} can be used:

 where $\Delta\sigma_y^i$ is the change in yield strength of phase $i$ (MPa), $G$ is the shear modulus ($G_\gamma = 75\,000$ MPa, $G_\alpha = 80\,000$ MPa), $b$ is the Burgers vector ($b_{\gamma} = 0.250$ nm, $b_{\alpha} = 0.248$ nm) \cite{Lee2016}, $f$ is the volume fraction of carbides and $X$ is the mean carbide diameter (nm).
 The overall increase in strength of the bulk alloy can be described by the rule of mixtures: